 - Understanding of the Public Key Infrastructure (PKI) components.

-- Microsoft Windows Client essentials; for example, experience with Windows 10 or knowledge from the courses 20697-1 and 20697-2
+Microsoft Windows Client essentials; for example, experience with Windows 10 or knowledge from the courses MOC 20697-1 and MOC 20697-2.

 After completing this course, students will be able to:

-- Describe the processes involved in planning and using a troubleshooting methodology for Windows 10.
+- Describe the processes for planning and using a Windows 10 troubleshooting methodology.

-- Troubleshoot startup issues and operating system services on a Windows 10 PC.
+- Troubleshoot startup issues and operating system services on a Windows 10 device.

-- Resolve issues related to hardware devices and device drivers.
+- Resolve issues that pertain to hardware devices and device drivers.

 - Troubleshoot issues related to user settings.

-- Resolve issues related to accessing resources from computers that are domain-joined.
+- Resolve issues that pertain to accessing resources from devices that are domain-joined.

-- Resolve issues related to accessing resources from computers that are not domain-joined.
+- Resolve issues that pertain to accessing resources from devices that are not domain-joined.

-- Troubleshoot issues related to application installation and operation.
+- Troubleshoot issues that pertain to application installation and operation.